-You see over the years of doing printing I have noticed that some papers respond to humidity differently and on top of that so do my printers and other materials.
-Back in film days humidity was not just nice it was required to keep the dust down and to stop negatives from curling but with digital it is more of a help than a necessity so I have not been following it so closely lately.
-With the last cold snap I found that parts of my body were drying out, parts that should not have been, and at the same time prints on my walls were curling.
+Over the years of doing printing I have noticed that some papers respond to humidity differently.
+On top of that so do my printers and other materials.
+Back in film days humidity was not just nice it was required.
+To keep the dust down and to stop negatives from curling.
+With digital it is more of a help than a necessity so I have not been following it so closely lately.
+With the last cold snap I found that parts of my body were drying out.
+At the same time prints on my walls were curling.

-I am told is that 50% at 21C is the ideal).
-If your home or office does not do this your art work will be effected, and sometimes to the negative and even to the point of destruction if conditions are bad enough for long enough.
-I am not saying that you should invest thousands in a perfect environment for your art and prints but the next time you notice your art work aging, or the frame looking cracked, remember that it may have nothing to do with the manufacturer it may have to do with the environment.
+I am told is that 50% at 21C is the ideal.
+If your home or office does not do this your art work will be effected.
+Sometimes to the point of destruction if conditions are bad enough for long enough.
+I am not saying that you should invest thousands in a perfect environment for your art.
+But the next time you notice your art work curling, or the frame looking cracked, remember that it may have nothing to do with the manufacturer.
+It may have to do with the environment.